 Bendigo Health Foundation Funding Round Grants

-Close to $170,000 has been committed to specialised equipment and programs through the 2020 Bendigo Health Foundation Funding Round Grants.
-The grants program helps us support Bendigo Health’s staff by funding a range of initiatives that improve patient experience.
+Over $120,000 has been committed to specialised equipment and programs through the 2022/23 Bendigo Health Foundation Charitable Trustee Funding Grants.
+The program helps us support Bendigo Health’s staff by funding a range of initiatives that improve patient experience.

 It is often the “little things” that create big impact, along with important equipment to support vital healthcare.